LDNGuide

 Anything

-Whether it’s gang know wan nua (beef green curry), goong pad bai cha plu (southern prawn curry with betel leaf), or gang hang leh (Burmese-style pork curry)—the curries you’ll eat at Singburi are likely to be up there with the best of the best.
-Nothing that comes out of the kitchen of Leytonstone's and London’s number one Thai restaurant disappoints, and the ever-changing curries on their specials board are no different.
+Whether it’s gang keow wan nua (beef green curry), goong pad bai cha plu (southern prawn curry with betel leaf), or gang hang leh (Burmese-style pork curry)—the curries you’ll eat at Singburi are likely to be up there with the best of the best.
+Nothing that comes out of the kitchen of Leytonstone and London’s number one restaurant disappoints and the ever-changing curries on their specials board are no different.
 Expect things to go from meltingly smooth stewed chunks of beef to sauces full of buzzing green chilli and lush pink crustaceans.

 Gaeng Som Talay

 Sweet, sour, salty, spicy—the best Thai food hits all of these notes like the London Symphony Orchestra, and they’re all singing in this orange curry from Plaza Khao Gaeng.
 The Tottenham Court Road restaurant is an homage to curry canteens all over Thailand and, more specifically, specialises in southern Thai cooking.
-The gorgeously sweet and soft gaeng massaman neua (beef massaman curry) is excellent, but it’s the gaeng som talay that mixes mussels, squid, and chunks of garcinia in a sauce that becomes gradually molten that stands out.
+The gorgeously sweet and soft gaeng massaman neua (beef massaman curry) is excellent, but it’s the gaeng som, which mixes seasonally changing seafood like mussels and squid in a sauce that becomes gradually molten, that stands out.
 It’s a must-order if it’s on.
 Noses will sniff and brows will be wiped.

 Pork Katsu Curry

-Given Wagamama Islington’s location on top of the Angel Centre, you can look towards (but not quite see) where Tanakatsu is.
+From Wagamama Islington’s location on top of the Angel Centre, you can look towards (but not quite see) where Tanakatsu is.
 Regardless, you should walk down the stairs and head towards this katsu curry specialist over the UK’s favourite.
-The low-key restaurant offers a few varieties of thick katsu curry and, for just over £15, it’s a familiar and irresistible meal.
+The low-key restaurant offers a few varieties of thick katsu curry and, for under £20, it’s a familiar and irresistible meal.
 The pork katsu, with juicy meat and a chunk of fat on the end, is a favourite.

 Chicken Tikka Masala

 Karahi dishes are a highlight at this Pakistani spot in Tooting, which has been open since 1995.
 From the rich and spicy king prawn karahi to the chicken tikka, to the zingy paneer number—this spot makes a top-notch curry.
-The chicken tikka masala in particular—a thinner sauce than a cream-heavy variation—is silky smooth and light, which makes it the perfect companion to a biryani.
+The chicken tikka masala is particularly good.
+The thin sauce (rather than a cream-heavy variation) is silky smooth and light, which makes it the perfect companion to a biryani.
 The king prawn version is also a winner.

 Dry Meat Curry